adityaray123/drug-repurposing-ai/README.md

 ## Future Improvements

-- Swap the synthetic data for a real bioactivity source, like DrugBank or ChEMBL
+- I may swap the synthetic data for a real bioactivity source, like DrugBank or ChEMBL
-- Surface SHAP explanations directly in the app, per prediction
-- Try graph-based models using drug–target–disease network embeddings
-- Let users upload a CSV for batch predictions instead of one drug at a time

 ## Author